What's Open in Chicago for Kids Right Now

 - Museum of Contemporary Art

 The MCA is back!
-The museum currently is planning to reopen on March 2.
-Check the website for additional information.
+Check the website for the latest information.

 - Field Museum